leilasuasnabar/ee569-imageprocessing/README.md

 # ee569-imageprocessing
-My solutions to the assignments for the class EE569 Digital Image Processing
+My solutions to the assignments for the USC graduate class EE569 Digital Image Processing

 HW2:
   - Geometric Image Modification